Deadz0ner/code-review/README.md

   [3] Folder path

 Choice [1/2/3]: 3
-Path to folder: examples/buggy_app
+Path to folder: examples/task_runner
 ```

-Then watch each layer run, ending in a printed report.
+Then watch each layer run live and end on a formatted report.

 ### Demo targets